History of Knoxville, Tennessee: Knoxville and Slavery

-The secession debate in Knoxville
+Secession debate in Knoxville

 The election of Abraham Lincoln in 1860 drastically intensified the secession debate in Knoxville, and the city's leaders met on November 26 to discuss the issue.
 Those who favored secession, such as J.G.M.
 Ramsey, believed it was the only way to ensure the rights of Southerners.
 Those who rejected secession, such as Maynard and Temple, believed that East Tennesseans, most of whom were yeoman farmers, would be rendered subservient to a government dominated by Southern planters.

 In February 1861, Tennessee held a vote on whether or not to hold a statewide convention to consider seceding and joining the Confederacy.
 In Knoxville, 77% voted against this measure, affirming the city's allegiance to the Union.

 Throughout the first half of 1861, Brownlow and J. Austin Sperry (the radical secessionist editor of the Knoxville Register) assailed one another mercilessly in their respective papers, and Union and Secessionist leaders blasted one another in speeches across the region.
 Simultaneous Union and Confederate recruiting rallies were held on Gay Street.
 Following the attack on Fort Sumter in April, Governor Isham Harris made moves to align the state with the Confederacy, prompting the region's Unionists to form the East Tennessee Convention, which met at Knoxville on May 30, 1861.
 The convention submitted a petition to Governor Isham Harris, calling his actions undemocratic and unconstitutional.

 In a second statewide vote on June 8, 1861, a majority of East Tennesseans still rejected secession, but the measure succeeded in Middle and West Tennessee, and the state thus joined the Confederacy.
 In Knoxville, the vote was 777 to 377 in favor of secession.
 McKenzie points out, however, that 436 Confederate soldiers from outside Knox County were stationed in Knoxville at the time and were allowed to vote.
 If these votes are removed, the tally in Knoxville was 377 to 341 against secession.
 Following the vote, the East Tennessee Union Convention petitioned the state legislature, asking that East Tennessee be allowed to form a separate, Union-aligned state.
 The petition was rejected, however, and Governor Harris ordered Confederate troops into the region.